tricinel/dotfiles/readme.md

 * ``script/bootstrap.sh`` will bootstrap your dotfiles.
 Run this in the beginning.
 * ``zsh/`` will set up some aliases, functions and exports.
 * ``zsh/zshrc.symlink`` is where you'll need to make your modifications, as some paths might differ on your system.
 The file also sets up the plugins and theme to work with oh-my-zsh.
-* ``dev.zsh`` is just in its infancy.
-If you're working with the likes of Grunt or Node or NPM, this will (in the future) set up some functions and aliases.

 ## Private config